charlax/wordpresslib/README.markdown

 WordPress Python Library
 ========================

-A simple python library for WordPress XML-RPC interface.
+A simple python library for WordPress (XML-RPC interface).

-At the time are supported this methods:
+The following methods are supported:

 * getUsersBlogs
 * getUserInfo